 Rodeo is one of these nodes, and one that holds special fascination and embedded conflicts for the R.A.W.
 Rodeo Lab investigates certain tangly tricks and ties that bind us, humans and bovines and equines and caprines and ovines, and of course canids and felines, and those others who thrive on the fringes of our posts, our fenceposts, our postdomestic lives.
-We also recognize and explore the roles of veterinary science and biotechnologies in shaping these tangled lives.
-Meanwhile, we also glitter up questions of gender and human sexuality that buck and twist through decorative chaps, sequins and sparkles, and biophiliac flowerpacks (a phenomenon popular with rodeo queens of the Pacific Northwest).
+Meanwhile we also glitter up questions of human sexuality and old-fashioned gender binaries that buck and twist through decorative chaps, sequins and sparkles, and biophiliac flowerpacks (a phenomenon popular with rodeo queens of the Pacific Northwest).

-Artifact from the Time of the Golden Heifer: Much more to come of this exploration . . . but right now I must go outside and attend to the pressing problem of two cows named Princess and Waffle pressing down the pasture fence to get to the little bit of green grass on the other side.
+Artifact from the Time of the Golden Heifer: Much more to come of this exploration . . . but sometiems one must go outside and attend to the pressing problem of two cows named Princess and Waffle pressing down the pasture fence to get to the little bit of green grass on the other side.
 The weight of bovine desires weighs heavy sometimes.